 There are two factors that the best winter wiper blades need to account for: Cold, and ice.
 Not only do the blades need to be softer to stay flexible in cold temperatures to better curve around your windshield; but they also need to be slippery so they don’t drag and skip on freezing glass.
 Then, they have to be able to work in sleet, cold rain, snow, and ice, which love to clog up wipers.
 This can either keep them from bending so they only make contact in a few areas, or pack up along the edges so they don’t wipe at all.
 That’s why all our picks are either Bosch beam style, with no springs or metal to pack up with snow; or enclosed like the Michelins.
 There are pros and cons to each type, so for more information on the best winter wiper blades, refer to our table of contents.

 Table of contents

-- 1. Editor's Pick: TRICO Ice Extreme Weather Winter Wiper Blade
+- 2. Budget Pick: TRICO Ice Extreme Weather Winter Wiper Blade

 - 5. Michelin Storm Hybrid Blade

 - 6. Trico White Extreme Winter Weather Wiper Blades

 1. Editor's Pick: Bosch ICON All-Weather Wiper Blades

 You can't argue with the performance of Bosch Icon wipers, just the price.
 Photo credit: David Traver Adolphus / AutoGuide.com

 These Bosch wipers are beam-type, meaning there are no moving parts between the mounting and your glass.
 Instead, the spring-like construction of the wiper holds the blade surface against the windshield for optimal contact.

 Bosch’s ICON wiper blades are designed with an integrated spoiler that works similarly to a race car’s wing.
 Like the car’s wing, the wiper’s spoiler generates downforce to press the wiper onto the glass at speed.